 “To feed a dog a vegetarian diet takes a lot of research, planning, and work to make it a diet that provides the nutrition and balance that a dog needs to thrive,” Klein says.
 “It can be difficult to create a vegetarian diet that provides a dog with all the nutrition it needs.”

-If it’s important to you, ask your vet for advice on how to do it right.
+If it’s important to you, ask your vet how to do it right.

-If you do treat your pup from the table, keep an eye on how much you’re giving -- extras outside of his dog food should only be about 10% of his daily diet.
+If you do treat your pup from the table, keep an eye on how much you’re giving -- extras outside of their dog food should only be about 10% of their daily diet.